Publishing in SIGDOC Proceedings

 Upon acceptance, authors will receive an email notification to download the ACM Master Article Template (Microsoft Word).
 This is not a new document but rather a template/add-in to apply to the submission document you sent for review.
 Please choose the correct template version based on your platform [MAC 2011, MAC 2016, or Windows] and save the .zip file to your local machine.
 Open the .zip file and save the template file (acm_mat_word_v1.dotm) to your machine.
 Then, follow these instructions to attach the ACM Article Template to your accepted submission version and prepare your paper (still in single-column format) for validation.

 Authors will receive an email notification with instructions to upload their Camera Ready (finalized) source file set to The ACM Publishing System (TAPS).
 Download these instructions for the information on how to use TAPS.
 See also the page on TAPS best practices.
 TAPS will process your paper and auto-generate proofs of your article for your review.
 Final review and approval of your paper rests with the Program Committee.
 Due to the time-sensitive nature of the publication process, papers that do not follow the ACM template guidelines or that do not attend to accessibility are susceptible to rejection (even after peer review).
-Note: While you may need to make corrections to the output in TAPS, you MUST revise the file which was uploaded to TAPS.
-This means you may not reupload new versions from your locally kept source files.
+Note: To make corrections to your paper, you may revise your locally-saved version of the paper and re-upload to TAPS.
+You do not need to revise the TAPS source file.

 The SIGDOC Program Committee asks all authors to work on improving the accessibility of their submissions.
 For more information, please consider using SIGCHI’s Guide to an Accessible Submission.